 Students without disabilities made significantly greater progress in reading and math when served in inclusive settings.
-(Cole, et al., 2004)
+(Cole, Waldron, Majd, 2004)

 Students who provided peer supports for students with disabilities in general education classrooms demonstrated positive academic outcomes, such as increased academic achievement, assignment completion, and classroom participation.
 (Cushing & Kennedy, 1997)

-There was no significant difference found in the academic achievement of students without disabilities when served in classrooms with or without inclusion.
+No significant difference was found in the academic achievement of students without disabilities who were served in classrooms with and without inclusion.
 (Ruijs, Van der Veen, & Peetsma, 2010; Sermier Dessemontet & Bless, 2013)

-In a meta-analysis of research conducted by Kalambouka, Farrell, & Dyson (2007), 81% of the outcomes reported showed including students with disabilities resulted in either positive or neutral effects for students without disabilities.
+Kalambouka, Farrell, and Dyson’s (2007) meta-analysis of inclusive education research found 81% of the reported outcomes showed including students with disabilities resulted in either positive or neutral effects for students without disabilities.

 Time spent engaged in the general education curriculum is strongly and positively correlated with math and reading achievement for students with disabilities.
 (Cole, Waldron, & Majd, 2004; Cosier, Causton-Theoharis, & Theoharis, 2013)